steinraf/CustomRenderer/libs/stb/tests/caveview/README.md

 Handling redstone's brightness being different from underlying block's brightness would require separate rendering.

-You can use the face-color effect to do biome coloration, but the change won't be smooth the way it is in Minecraft.
+You can use the face-radiance effect to do biome coloration, but the change won't be smooth the way it is in Minecraft.